kwaldenphd/XML/README.md

 XML is designed to store and transport data, it does not DO anything - XML is simply information that is wrapped in a set of tags.
 These tags can be user defined or from a standardized schema (like TEI).
 So, users of XML are free to develop their own set of tags or content standards in XML to describe whatever kind of information they would like.

 <blockquote>XML specification from W3C: http://www.w3.org/TR/REC-xml/</blockquote>

+## Acknowledgements

+This lab is based on the "Project 4: XML and XSLT" project materials developed by [Lindsay K. Mattock](http://lindsaymattock.net/) for the the [SLIS 5020 Computing Foundations course](http://lindsaymattock.net/computingfoundations.html).

 # XML Versus HTML